kopptr/svf-acolyte-guild/docs/Rubrics/Liturgies/Weddings/Roman Rite Nuptial Mass.md

 	- They fall into formation standing West of the couple (i.e. behind them), but lined up (North-South-wise) with the places in which they will kneel.
 One [[Lucifer|Torch bearer]] and the [[Thurifer]] must walk _behind_ the couple to do this.
 	- As the _Sanctus_ ends, they move East to ascend the steps and kneel in their places.
 - When leaving this formation at the _Great Amen_, [[Altar Server|Servers]]:
-	- Stand, turn inward, descend, walk to place where they lined up during _Sanctus_, and turn inward again to face the [[SVF Acolyte Guild/Liturgical Items/Altar|Altar]].
+	- Stand, turn inward, descend, walk to place where they lined up during _Sanctus_, and turn inward again to face the [[Altar]].
 	- [[Genuflection|Genuflect]].
 	- [[Thurifer]] and South [[Lucifer|Torch bearer]] walk _behind_ the couple, all four [[Altar Server|Servers]] form up in pairs ([[Lucifer|Torch bearers]] second), and return to the [[Sanctuary]] by way of the steps North of the [[Crossing Altar|Altar]].